 Hypoallergenic Dogs Shed Less

-All of these dogs are considered hypoallergenic.
-Each one can make a great dog for people with allergies.
-Remember though, like all dogs, they produce Can f allergens, but they shed so little fur and dander that these allergens do not accumulate all over the home.
-Especially if you are proactive with preventable measures to keep hair and dander to a minimum.
+Each of these dogs is considered hypoallergenic and could be a good option for people with dog allergies.
+Like all dogs, they produce Can f allergens, but they shed less fur and dander so that these allergens may accumulate less over the home, especially if you are proactive with measures to reduce hair and dander build-up.

-Of all the various dog breeds alive today, the terrier breed has multiple variations that are considered hypoallergenic.
+Of all the various dog breeds, the terrier breed has multiple variations that are considered hypoallergenic.
 The AKC describes all terriers as being “feisty and energetic” as they were bred for hunting and ratting (vermin control).
 This makes them excellent watchdogs, but they also have the capacity to dig, bark, and sniff around endlessly.

 Hypoallergenic Dogs (Terriers):

 This terrier breed boasts the nickname title “The King of Terriers” because it is the largest of the terrier breeds.
-They are large dogs weighing in between 50 to 70 pounds.
+They are large dogs, weighing between 50 to 70 pounds.

 This small silky haired terrier was developed around Sydney in the 19th century.
-It is a cross of three breeds which are the Yorkshire, the Australian Terrier, and with Skye Terrier.
+Its ancestors include the Yorkshire and the Australian Terrier.

 This is a midsize English terrier.
 They sport a coat which can resemble sheep’s wool.

 This is a midsize terrier with an “otter shaped” head.
-They were originally a country breed but adapt well in rural and city areas.
+They were originally a country breed but adapt well to rural and city areas.

 This terrier breed was originally bred to hunt small prey like foxes.
 They are small dogs with thick wiry coats.
 They love to be outside and dig.

-This terrier breed is the “Holy Dog of Tibet” which has a long association with Buddhists monasteries.
+This terrier breed is called the “Holy Dog of Tibet” and has a long association with Buddhist monasteries.
 They have long silky hair, resembling their smaller cousin, the Lhasa Apso.

 West Highland White